1

 Check out the OAT YouTube Channel for free hiking-specific training resources!

-We understand that starting a training program is a commitment you’re making, and we want to ensure that you get the most out of your experience with us.
-Ahead of registering for one of our programs, we’re available for a consultation where we can learn more about you and answer any questions you might have.
+We understand that starting a training program is a commitment, and we want to ensure you get the most out of your experience with us.
+Before you register for one of our programs, we’re available for a consultation to learn more about you and answer any questions you may have.

 There was a problem reporting this post.